With Ethiopia on brink of escalation, diplomacy in doubt | Times Leader

 There are no humanitarian corridors, no humanitarian cease-fire.
 Soon there will be no food or fuel.

 “We haven’t been able to send any supplies since the beginning of the conflict, and this is due to blockage from all parties,” U.N. humanitarian spokesman Saviano Abreu told The Associated Press.
-“It is urgent for us to access the area.”
 One week of food is left for almost 100,000 Eritrean refugees inside Tigray, he said, and within hours fuel will run out to pump clean water to drink.

 “People in Tigray are terrified,” he said.